Alex Colville: Exhibitions

 Colville exhibited extensively across Canada and internationally including at the Tate Gallery in London and the Beijing Exhibition Centre in Beijing.
-In 1983, an international touring retrospective of his work was organized by the Art Gallery of Ontario.
+In 1983, an international touring retrospective of his work was organized by the Art Gallery of Ontario (AGO).
 In 2003, The Art Gallery of Nova Scotia organized an exhibition titled Alex Colville: Return curated by Tom Smart.
-In 2014, the Art Gallery of Ontario organized Alex Colville, the largest exhibition of the artist's work to date.
+Upon his death in 2013, the AGO was in the process of mounting Alex Colville, the largest exhibition of the artist's work to date which opened in 2014.

 Alex Colville's work is found in many collections including the Owens Art Gallery at Mount Allison University.
 The Owens also maintains Colville House, the private home of Colville which acts as an exhibit space for his work.
 Colville's work can also be found in the Art Gallery of Nova Scotia, the Cape Breton University Art Gallery in Sydney, Nova Scotia, the New Brunswick Museum, Saint John, the Museum of Modern Art in New York, the Musée National d'Art Moderne in Paris, the National Gallery of Canada in Ottawa, the Centre National d'Art et de Culture Georges Pompidou in Paris, the Wallraf-Richartz Museum in Cologne and the Kestnergesellschaft in Hanover, Germany.